studyingegret/.github/SECURITY.md

 Your report should include:
 - *Environments you have verified the vulnerability in:* Windows 7/Linux/macOS/...; Python version; C compiler version; Which version(s) of the project (specific to a range of commmit hash if possible); ...
-- *A proof-of-concept:* instructions/minimal code that can exploit the vulnerability (screen recordings and screenshots will be helpful)
+- *A proof-of-concept:* Minimal instructions/code that exploits the vulnerability (screen recordings and screenshots will be helpful)
 - *A CVSS vector and calculated severity*
 - *Impact:* Who is impacted; What damage can be done
 - *Current mitigations for users:* How can users using affected versions protect themselves against the vulnerability if they use the software (including if they cannot protect themselves)